Kat632/P3-Sims4-RealEstate-Quiz/README.md

 The background image was chosen from a selection of Sims 4 wallpapers at [Wallpaper Access](https://wallpaperaccess.com/the-sims-4#google_vignette).
 I chose this image because it is instantly recognisable as being related to the Sims 4.

+The gradient for the background in the html is from [Egg Gradients](https://www.eggradients.com/category/green-blue-gradient) and it is called **Valyrian Steel**.

 #### Stack Overflow